HemanshuGandhi/screening-app/README.md

 The app was inherited from [another screening project](https://github.com/andrelim435/i2emr).
 The previous developer was relatively new to Web Development + the development timeline for the previous project was quite tight so some implementations are not best practices.

 The timeline for PHS 2019 was also quite tight so most of the efforts were spent customising forms.
-A few minor enhancements were made but there is still a lot of room for improvement in terms of the overall structure.
+A few minor enhancements were made but there is still a lot of room for improvement in terms of features and structure.

 ## Implementation Details
 [MeteorJS](https://www.meteor.com/) is used with React and MongoDB.
 This was inherited from the previous project.